cobwebos/docs/articles/cognitive-services/Face/Tutorials/FaceAPIinPythonTutorial.md

 pip install cognitive_face
 ```

-- Obtain a [subscription key](https://www.microsoft.com/cognitive-services/en-us/sign-up) for Microsoft Cognitive Services (formerly Project Oxford).
+- Obtain a [subscription key](https://azure.microsoft.com/en-us/try/cognitive-services/) for Microsoft Cognitive Services.
 You can use either your primary or your secondary key in this tutorial.
 (Note that to use any Face API, you must have a valid subscription key.)

 ## <a name="sdk-example"></a> Detect a Face in an Image